rottbers/kyh-onboarding/README.md

 ### Get started

-Create a `.env.local` file in `web/` and add the following environment variables along with their corresponding values.
+Create a `.env.local` file in `web/` and add the following environment variables along with their corresponding values:

 ```bash
 SANITY_TOKEN = ""